(1) NATURE & SCOPE OF BLOLOGY

 Doctor’s Day Ist July

-Human Right day 10th December (To commemorate the death of
+Human Right day 10th December (To commemorate

 Alfred Nobel)